 The Board finds that the proposed use is residential.
 Some noise and dust will be generated during construction.
-Nothing proposed by the Applicant will be used, generated, or would otherwise create such noise, vibration, dust, heat, smoke, fumes, odor, glare or other nuisance of serious hazard as to adversely affect the immediate neighborhood.
-Therefore, this condition is satisfied.
+Nothing proposed by the Applicant will be used, generated, or would otherwise create such noise, vibration, dust, heat, smoke, fumes, odor, glare or other nuisance or serious hazard as to adversely affect the immediate neighborhood.
+Therefore, this criterion is satisfied.

-(g) shall not adversely affect the character of the immediate neighborhood, and;
+- (g) shall not adversely affect the character of the immediate neighborhood, and;

-The Board finds that the immediate neighborhood is residential and the proposed addition to a legally non-conforming single-family dwelling, as conditioned herein, is consistent with the area and immediate neighborhood.
-Therefore, the Board is satisfied that this condition is met.

-(h) shall not be incompatible with the purpose of the Zoning Bylaw or the purpose of the Zoning District in which the premises is located;
+The Board finds that the immediate neighborhood is residential and the proposed addition to a legally non-conforming single-family dwelling does not adversely affect the character of the immediate neighborhood.
+Therefore, the Board is satisfied that this condition is met. - (h) shall not be incompatible with the purpose of the Zoning Bylaw or the purpose of the Zoning District in which the premises is located;